 Of course, the real stars are the children themselves; it is always incredibly emotional watching the children progress from when they first receive their instruments in year 1, to the young musicians that they become by the time they move on to secondary school at the end of year 6.
 As a school we are incredibly proud of all of our young musicians and their hard work to become young musicians.

-Many children are able to keep playing at secondary school and through the Step Up and the Centre for Advanced Training (CAT) Programmes at Sage Gateshead.
+Many children are able to keep playing at secondary school and through the Step Up and the Centre for Advanced Training (CAT) Programmes at The Glasshouse International Centre for Music.
 Through these programmes the children are able to receive specialist tuition and support to ensure that they achieve their full potential.
 We are especially proud of one young musician who has recently joined Young Sinfonia; a high-quality youth orchestra with strong links to Royal Northern Sinfonia.
 Our older children also have the opportunity to join with other young musicians at the Sistema England Young Leaders residentials, as well as support younger children at our own summer schools each year.